'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 - Professional photography guidance by two esteemed landscape photographers

-- Professional supervision by qualified mountaineers during the stay on glaciers and other locations which can be risky unless supervised.
+- Professional supervision by qualified mountaineers including full safety gear during any stay on glaciers and other locations which can be risky unless supervised.

 NEVER VISIT GLACIERS WITHOUT PROFESSIONAL GUIDANCE, AS THIS CAN PROVE FATAL.